Symptoms Of A Bad Fuel Regulator

 fouled up spark plugs

-One indicator that the air/fuel mix inside the combustion chamber is off is if the spark plugs tips are covered in a black powder-like substance.
+One indicator that the air/fuel mixture inside the combustion chamber is off is if the spark plugs tips are covered in a dark powder-like material.

 Gasoline In The Vacuum Hose